-The EUR-USD is the ticker for the euro dollar exchange rate.
+The EUR/USD is the ticker for the euro dollar exchange rate.
 It is one of the majors in Forex, and because it represents the world’s largest economies and trading blocks, it is also the most liquid pair.
-EUR/USD is the world’s most liquid currency pair, and offers Australia traders, who wish to buy or sell it, consistently low spreads throughout.
+EUR USD Trading is the world’s most liquid currency pair, and offers traders, who wish to buy or sell it, consistently low spreads throughout.
 It is the most recommended pair to trade for all types of traders, even newbies, because of the unique combination of liquidity and volatility.

 The price quote of the eur/usd essentially represents the amount of dollars it would take to acquire one euro.
 So, for example, when the price of the EUR-USD is 1.20, it means that to buy 1 euro, one would have to pay 1.20 US dollars.

-In financial circles, the euro-dollar pair is referred to as Fiber, while the other major pair, the GBPUSD, is referred to as Cable.
+In financial circles, the EUR USD trading pair is referred to as Fiber, while the other major pair, the GBPUSD, is referred to as Cable.
 As the euro is much newer, traders decided to make an ‘improvement’ to the ancient US-UK telecommunications cable, to a much newer ‘Fiber’ cable.

 Major Bodies Influencing the EUR/USD pairs